inegm/ebtombola/README.md

 you can see which gamblers have yet to claim a prize with `tombo.gamblers`

 by default, gamblers can win a maximum of 2 lots.
-To change this number to 3 for example: `tombola.luckyness_maximus = 3`
+To change this number to 3 for example, use `tombola.luckyness_maximus = 3`

+if the default lot drawing suspense level of 5 is too much to handle, you can change it with `tombo.draw_lot('blinky', suspense=3)`